alessiaghidini/CH-630-drug-discovery/GETTING_STARTED.md

 Follow Microsoft’s guide: https://learn.microsoft.com/windows/wsl/install

 Then use WSL to follow the next steps.
-You will need to install Conda inside WSL! <br>
+You will need to install Conda inside WSL!

+Steps:

 1. Download the Course Material from GitHub